Hierarchical Random Measures without Tables: Posterior sampling for the gamma-gamma hCRV

-Figure \ref{fig:latent} summarizes the diagnostics and posterior distribution for the random variable $\alpha T$.
-The MCMC algorithms show good mixing, with acceptance rates of $0.37$ and $0.30$, and effective samples sizes after thinning of $722$ and $703$.
-The envelopes considered for rejection sampling in exact approaches prove to be tight, with acceptance rates of $0.71$ and $0.91$ respectively.
-For computational convenience, in the adaptive rejection sampling algorithm, we update the piecewise linear envelope only if the acceptance probability is smaller that $0.8$.
-The optimal value for $r$ is $6.95$; see Section \ref{app:ropt}.
-Similarly, Figure \ref{fig:jumps} summarizes the diagnostics and posterior distributions for random variables $J_{01}, \dots, J_{0k}$.
-The value of latent variables $\bm{U}$ is fixed at their posterior means, so that $\lambda(\bm{U}) = 7.46$.
-For this illustration, we consider the latent jumps at values $2$ and $3$, with counts $n_{\bullet j}$ equal to $24$ and $15$, respectively.
-Again, the MCMC algorithms show good mixing, with acceptance rates between $0.42$ and $0.52$ and effective samples sizes after thinning above $700$.
-Finally, the posterior distributions for the random jumps $J_{ij}$ at values $2$ and $3$, for the $d = 4$ groups, are displayed in Figure \ref{fig:post}; the effective samples sizes after thinning are all above $700$.
-Note that the estimates of the posterior distributions are obtained via Gaussian kernel smoothing.
+Figure~\ref{fig:latent} provides insights into the posterior sampling of random variable $\alpha T$.
+The MCMC algorithm shows good mixing, with an effective sample size of $1996$.
+The envelope for the rejection sampling in the exact algorithm is tight, and entails an acceptance rate of $0.765$; the optimal value for $r$ is $8.84$ (see Section~\ref{app:ropt}).
+Instead, Figure~\ref{fig:jumps} displays the MCMC traceplot and posterior distributions for some of the $J_{0j}$'s.
+Specifically, we focus on the latent jumps at values $X^*_5 = 4$ and $X^*_8 = 7$, with counts $n_{\bullet 5} = 36$ and $n_{\bullet 8} = 7$.
+Again, the MCMC algorithms show good mixing, with effective sample sizes above $1,600$ for all $J_{0j}$'s.
+Finally, the posterior distributions for the jumps $J_{ij}$ at values $X^*_5 = 4$ and $X^*_8 = 7$ for the $d = 4$ groups are displayed in Figure~\ref{fig:post}.
+The effective sample sizes are above $3,300$ for all $J_{ij}$'s.